Deepal S07

-The Deepal S07 (深蓝S07 (Shēnlán S07), formerly Deepal S7 until 2024) is a compact crossover SUV produced by Deepal, the electric vehicle subsidiary of Chinese automotive company Changan Automobile since 2023.
+The Deepal S07 (深蓝S07 (Shēnlán S07), formerly Deepal S7 until 2024) is a mid-size crossover SUV produced by Deepal, the electric vehicle subsidiary of Chinese automotive company Changan Automobile since 2023.
 Changan has jointly developed the Deepal S07 with Huawei and CATL, and shares its platform with the previously launched Deepal L07.
 Production of the Deepal S07 started on 31 May 2023.